 6. Rebalance your portfolio regularly

-To give you an example let’s say you built a portfolio that consists of 40% Shares and 60% Property bonds.
-If the shares do well and increase in value, then after a few years the value of your portfolio may be 30% Property Bonds and 70% Shares.
-But this means that more of your money is now in higher-risk assets.
-If your risk appetite hasn’t changed, then the astute choice is to move some of the share’s growth into bonds, to achieve a 30:70 balance again.
-This is known as rebalancing.
+To illustrate, imagine you built a portfolio consisting of 40% Shares and 60% Property Bonds.
+If the shares perform well and increase in value, over time your portfolio might shift to 30% Property Bonds and 70% Shares.
+This means a higher proportion of your assets are now in riskier investments.
+If your risk tolerance hasn’t changed, it would be wise to rebalance by moving some of the growth in shares back into bonds, restoring the 40:60 balance.

 Mutual funds